monmima/php-tutorial-by-brad-traversy/README.md

 ## Running this project

 <p>To run the main index.php page, start Xampp and then type "localhost/php-tutorial-by-brad-traversy" in the adress bar of your browser.</p>

+To start XAMPP in Linux Mint from the console, type "sudo /opt/lampp/manager-linux-x64.run".

 ## Linux Mint and VS Code